didux-io/DiduxWallet-extension/DIDUX_README.md

 ### @smilo-platform/smiloicon

-Changed the account icon library so icons with Smilo colors are generated.
+Changed the account icon library so icons with Didux.io colors are generated.

 Forked repo found [here](https://github.com/Smilo-platform/SmiloIcon).

 ### @smilo-platform/eth-keyring-controller

-Changed the keyring controller library so private keys using the smilo derivation path are generated.
+Changed the keyring controller library so private keys using the didux.io derivation path are generated.

 Forked repo found [here](https://github.com/Smilo-platform/KeyringController).

 ## Other changes

 We've changed logos and images.
 Original file names have been retained.
-That's why you might find a file named `eth.png` which shows a Smilo logo.
+That's why you might find a file named `eth.png` which shows a Didux.io logo.
 This makes it easier to merge future work from the MetaMask team in our browser as we change less.